DanRohde/blender-stuff/WFC 3D Generator/README.md

     Advantage: easy to define, Disadvantage: difficult to expand
   * Connector Constraints: define a connector name for any direction that match with the connector name of possible neighbors with the same connector name in the opposite direction;
     Advantage: building blocks are easily expandable, Disadvantage: not always easy to define
+  * Geometry Constraints: Edges or faces are used to determine whether two objects can be placed next to each other.

 * Fixed Position Constraints:
   * This allows you to set a fixed starting position within the grid in order to achieve a more predictable result.
 * Dimensions Constraints: